 - Be sure your baking powder is fresh.

 - Use acid, like buttermilk, lemon juice, or apple cider vinegar, to add flavor and keep pancakes light and fluffy.

 - Do NOT over mix batter—a few lumps are fine!

 - Consistency!
-Use ¼ cup measuring cup to scoop out batter evenly onto griddle.
+Use ¼ cup measuring cup to scoop out the batter evenly onto the griddle.

 - Cook over medium heat.
 Higher heat will cause your pancakes to brown too much and low heat will not allow your pancakes to develop any color.

 - DO NOT push down on pancakes after flipping.
 This will cause the bubbles to pop and the pancakes to become flat and dense.

 - Remove pancakes from griddle and place on an oven-safe cooling rack on the baking sheet.
 Simply stacking pancakes on a plate after cooking will cause trap the heat in between the pancakes and make them soggy.